-If a CTTH value is considered too bad to keep, the CTTH-values are set to nodata, quality flag is set to N/A and one of the status flag is set to tell about the condition.
+If a CTTH value is considered too bad to keep, the CTTH-values are set to nodata, quality flag is set to N/A and one of the status flags is set to tell about the condition.
 This will be done: if the cloud top pressure originally was set to a value outside allowed limits (below 70hPa or above 1.400hPa), or if the NWP-data (surface temperature) is missing in a pixel.

-EUMETSAT Satellite Application Facility to NoWCasting & Very Short Range Forecasting Algorithm Theoretical Basis Document for Cloud Top Temperature, Pressure and Height of the NWC/PPS Code: N Issue: WC/CDOP 3.0 93/PPS/SMHI/S Date: CI/ATBD/CTTH 26 April 2021 File: Page: NWC-CDO P3-PPS-SMHI-SCI ATBD-CTTH_v3_0 23/39
+Algorithm Theoretical Basis Document for Cloud Top Temperature, Pressure and Height of the NWC/PPS

+Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CTTH Issue: 3.1.0 Date: 01 September 2022 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CTTH_v3_1_0 Page: 23/40

 In the presence of low-level inversion cloud height retrieval is more difficult.
-However validation divided by CALIOP cloud type show that also cases where low level inversion is present does not consistently show degraded results; varies between validation sets and between CALIOP cloud types.
-However for low level clouds (as determined by CALIOP) the amount of errors larger than 500m is larger for cases with low level inversion than for cases with out low level inversion.
-However the overall validation scores for low level clouds with inversion show statistics for most cases with in target accuracy, which makes it misleading to flag all cases with low level inversion as bad quality.
+However, validation divided by CALIOP cloud type show that also cases where low level inversion is present does not consistently show degraded results; varies between validation sets and between CALIOP cloud types.
+However, for low level clouds (as determined by CALIOP) the amount of errors larger than 500m is larger for cases with low level inversion than for cases without low-level inversion.
+However, the overall validation scores for low level clouds with inversion show statistics for most cases with in target accuracy, which makes it misleading to flag all cases with low level inversion as bad quality.

 Lower and upper boundaries are available for the CTTH product.
-The boundaries are produced using the ppsCtth.py script with the flag ctth\limit and value: "upper" or "lower".
+The boundaries are produced using the ppsCtth.py script with the flag ctth_limit and value: "upper" or "lower".
 The boundaries will be produced as separate files.
-We deliver the 16 and 84 percentile for each pixel.
+We deliver the 16 and 84 percentiles for each pixel.
 Meaning that 68% of the true values will be within these limits.
 Compare to plus/minus one standard deviation for Gaussian data.
 The upper and lower boundaries are produced using a version of Quantile Regression Neural Networks (see Pfreundschuh et al. 2018).